Baltoli/project-docs/notes/log.md

     etc. to be more correct).
 Now the TESLA build script will compile the program from a single .bc file (and analysis can be done on this individually).

+## 21/12/2016

+* Got the boilerplate set up for the static analysis tool (very similar to `tesla-instrument`).
+It is now able to load a manifest and an IR file from disk when it is run.
+* Did a bit of tinkering to see what information I can get out of the manifest file using the protobuf generated code etc. Seems to be a reasonably easy interface to work with (`set_X` for setting fields, `X` for getting fields).
+* Now need to work out what kind of interface I want the static analysis to have.
+  * Will make sense to have a modular system (so that future analyses aren't tied directly into the structure of the tool itself and the initial work I'm doing here).
+  * Then each additional analysis I do can be plugged into the tool with a minimum of work.
+  * The information that we have at the start is the unmodified manifest file and the IR.
+It makes sense that each 'pass' will get the same things passed to it, with the exception that the manifest will be changed between each step (as it wouldn't make sense to leave it unchanged and then do every pass at once at the end).
+  * So it will make sense to have:
+    * Base class for manifest passes that defines an interface each conforms to.
+    * Builder class that takes a list of instantiated manifest passes and runs them one after another in a pipeline.